coq/coq/doc/sphinx/addendum/extraction.rst

    :name: Extraction Flag

    Controls which optimizations are used during extraction, providing a finer-grained control than :flag:`Extraction Optimize`.
-The bits of *num* are used as a bit mask.
+The bits of :token:`num` are used as a bit mask.
    Keeping an option off keeps the extracted ML more similar to the Coq term.
    Values are: